testdasi/arch-privoxyvpn/README.md

 **testdasi**

-Created a fork of binhex's docker to try allowing multiple remote lines in config file with the use of remote-random
+Created a fork of binhex's docker to randomly connect to a list of VPN server.

 **Application**